 These are examples of how these DL Codes should look like.
 You'll find this listed under "DL Codes" on the front of the license.
 Conditions (if any) are listed right beside it.

-Can drive motorcycles only: A
+Non-Pro, can drive automatic motorcycles only:

-Can drive light trucks (4-wheels) only: B2
+Pro, can drive light trucks (4-wheels) with manual only:

 We've confirmed this with LTO Executive, Director Romeo Vera Cruz, who said they were going to issue a memorandum on this.
 Those who have applied for a license starting March 5 have already received these new licenses.